Ali-AlRawaf/SportCred/doc/sprint0/PB.md

 ### Open court:

-- As a user, I want to access the OPEN COURT where I can make a new post including reposting from other social media platforms
+- As a user, I want to access the OPEN COURT where I can make a new post including reposting from other social media platforms<br>
--- View posts made by other users
+-- View posts made by other users<br>
--- Repost to other social media platforms
+-- Repost to other social media platforms<br>
--- Agree and disagree to user posts
+-- Agree and disagree to user posts<br>
--- As a moderator, I want to the ability to delete user posts so that I can delete inappropriate/nonsensical ones
+-- As a moderator, I want to the ability to delete user posts so that I can delete inappropriate/nonsensical ones<br>

 ### Live scores:
 - As a user, I want to be able to view the scores of ongoing games